nerdbrained/gitclass_test/README.md

 ![pretty fishy](spratelloides.png)

 We have lots of genetic data from *Spratelloides*!
-See the example fq.gz file.
+But they're too big to upload!